msoucy/msoucy.me/content/2019/02/8-mental-health-quiz.md

 Category: life
 ...

-Below is a mental health quiz, provided with no context for now.
+Below is a mental health quiz that I took at one point.
+Fill in the answers based on the following:

+- 1 means "Rarely Applies"
+- 5 means "Consistently Applies"

 <div id="quizbody">
 </div>